Subscriptions in Apollo Server

 The

-class is not recommended for production environments, because it's an in-memory event system that only supports a single server instance.
-After you get subscriptions working in development, we strongly recommend switching it out for a different subclass of the abstractPubSubEngine
+PubSubclass is not recommended for production environments, because it's an in-memory event system that only supports a single server instance.
+After you get subscriptions working in development, we strongly recommend switching it out for a different subclass of the abstractPubSubEngineclass.
+Recommended subclasses are listed in ProductionPubSublibraries.

 import { PubSub } from 'graphql-subscriptions';